-The microcontroller pictured above is just a generic representation and this circuit will work for any microcontroller, not just Arduinos.
-When no buttons are pressed the bottom 10k resisitor acts as a pull-down and the microcontroller sees 0V.
+The microcontroller pictured above can be any microcontroller, not just an Arduino.
+When no buttons are pressed the bottom 10k resistor acts as a pull-down and the microcontroller sees 0V.
 When the left button is pressed 5V is fed directly into the microcontroller.
 When the right button is pressed it creates a voltage divider and splits the 5V in half, giving 2.5V.
 Unfortunately, if both buttons are pressed the top resistor is shorted out and it will look like only the left button is pressed.
 So it's a good idea to either pick two buttons that are not likely to be pressed at the same time or put the most important button on the left side.

 In your Arduino project, just throw an analogRead() command in your main loop and use the result to determine which button is pressed.
 For the example above, the analog reading will be 0 when no buttons are pressed, 512 for the right button, and 1023 for the left button.
-These values are very spaced part, which makes for a very reliable circuit since ADC readings tend to fluctuate slightly.
+These values are very spaced part, which makes for a very reliable circuit.
 I used the following ranges in my code to determine which button is pressed:

 No buttons pressed: <256